 Help with Overcoming a Fear of Maths

-importance of maths, not only in the school curriculum at each stage of their education, but also for professional and daily life.
+All students, from KS1 through to secondary school and post-A Level studies, are well-aware of the importance of maths, not only in the school curriculum at each stage of their education, but also for professional and daily life.

 Students know that they need to pay attention in maths class, and listen to their teachers.
 But what if maths is giving you real anxiety?

 Precisely because of this importance, maths causes stress, anxiety and panic.